displaydata/view-dc-events/README.md

   * Developers can clone the view-dc-events repo and quickly iterate on changes

 **WARNING**: This Elasticsearch setup does not guard against data loss and is only configured for a single node so it is **NOT** suitable for production environments.

+## Versioning

+Container names will be the primary means of telling what's in the container.

+{Container Name}-{usage}:{Usage}-{DynamicCentral Version}-{Elasticsearch Version}-{Jenkins Build Number}

+e.g. displaydata/elasticsearch:dev-1.13.0-7.9.0-5
+or   displaydata/elasticsearch:customer-1.13.0-7.9.0-5

 ## Pre-requisites